maayazed/README-generator/README.md

 <div>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<h5>Guide: </h5>
 Run index.js with node.
-The command line prompts the user for inputs and selections to customize the README.md generation.
+The command-line prompts the user for inputs and selections from inquirer to customize the README.md generation.
+The README.md generated appearance is similar to this project's README.md.
 </div>

 <hr>